chef/chef-web-docs/themes/docs-new/layouts/shortcodes/resources_common_notification_subscribes.md

 to the file, and executes the `:reload` action for its resource (in this example `nginx`) when a change is detected.

-If the other resource does not exist, the subscription does not raise an error.
-Contrast to the stricter semantics on `notifies`.
+If the other resource does not exist, the subscription will not raise an error.
+Contrast this with the stricter semantics of `notifies`, which will raise an error if the other resource does not exist.